Norway: Indigenous religions

-As in other Scandinavian countries, the ancient Norse followed a form of native Germanic paganism known as Norse paganism.
+As in other Scandinavian countries, the ancient Norse followed a form of Germanic paganism known as Norse paganism.
 By the end of the 11th century, when Norway had been Christianised, the indigenous Norse religion and practices were prohibited.
-Remnants of the native religion and beliefs of Norway survive today in the form of names, referential names of cities and locations, the days of the week, and other parts of everyday language.
+Remnants of the native religion and beliefs of Norway survive today in the form of names, referential names of cities and locations, the days of the week, and everyday language.
 Modern interest in the old ways has led to a revival of pagan religious practices in the form of Åsatru.
 The Norwegian Åsatrufellesskapet Bifrost formed in 1996; in 2011, the fellowship had about 300 members.
 Foreningen Forn Sed was formed in 1999 and has been recognised by the Norwegian government.

 The Sámi minority retained their shamanistic religion well into the 18th century, when most converted to Christianity under the influence of Dano-Norwegian Lutheran missionaries.
-Although some insist that "indigenous Sámi religion had effectively been eradicated,' anthropologist Gutorm Gjessing's Changing Lapps (1954) argues that the Sámi's "were outwardly and to all practical purposes converted to Christianity, but at the subconscious and unconscious level, the shamistic frenzy survived, more or less latent, only awaiting the necessary stimulus to break out into the open."
 Today there is a renewed appreciation for the Sámi traditional way of life, which has led to a revival of Noaidevuohta.
 Some Norwegian and Sámi celebrities are reported to visit shamans for guidance.

 Health

 Norway was awarded first place according to the UN's Human Development Index (HDI) for 2013.
-In the 1800s, by contrast, poverty and communicable diseases dominated in Norway together with famines and epidemics.
 From the 1900s, improvements in public health occurred as a result of development in several areas such as social and living conditions, changes in disease and medical outbreaks, establishment of the health care system, and emphasis on public health matters.
 Vaccination and increased treatment opportunities with antibiotics resulted in great improvements within the Norwegian population.
 Improved hygiene and better nutrition were factors that contributed to improved health.

 The disease pattern in Norway changed from communicable diseases to non-communicable diseases and chronic diseases as cardiovascular disease.
-Inequalities and social differences are still present in public health in Norway today.
+Inequalities and social differences are still present in public health in Norway.

-In 2013 the infant mortality rate was 2.5 per 1,000 live births among children under the age of one.
-For girls it was 2.7 and for boys 2.3, which is the lowest infant mortality rate for boys ever recorded in Norway.
+In 2024 the infant mortality rate was 2.1 per 1,000 live births among children under the age of one.
+For girls it was 1.7 and for boys 2.4, which is the lowest infant mortality rate for boys ever recorded in Norway.